user5427/user5427/README.md

 - 👀 I’m interested in stuff that makes my head hurt.
 - 🌱 I’m currently learning Pyhton, C and ASM.
 - 💞️ I’m looking to collaborate on things.
-- 📫 How to reach me: my gihthub.
+- 📫 How to reach me: my github.

 <!---
 user5427/user5427 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.